mseehafer/PyProtolinc/docs/source/index.rst

 ..
-Protolinc documentation master file, created by sphinx-quickstart on Thu Jun 30 20:54:43 2022.
+PyProtolinc documentation master file, created by sphinx-quickstart on Thu Jun 30 20:54:43 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Protolinc's Documentation
+PyProtolinc's Documentation
 =====================================

-*Protolinc* is an extensible actuarial projection tool for life insurance cash flows.
+*PyProtolinc* is an extensible actuarial projection tool for life insurance cash flows.

 .. toctree::